giggleby/shim/devtools/vscode/README.md

 ChromeOS Factory development and ChromeOS factory team.
 (e.g, non-factory repositories)

+## Note
+* The CrOS IDE extension might have conflict with the following setting.
+Make sure to disable it in the workspace used to develop factory toolkit.

 ## Installation

 * Run `./devtools/vscode/setup.sh ${workspaceFolder}` outside chroot to install